Amr-Khaled-Ahmed/FCAI-Cairo-University-Photoshop-Application/README.md

 - Sunny filter
 - Upload a new photo
 - Save the image
+##Program Features
 The program starts with a welcome message, then asks the user to enter the name of the image they want to upload.
 A list of filters then appears for the user to choose from.
 You can apply more than one filter.
 You can save whatever you want at any time after applying the filter.
 You can save it in the same file or create a new file.
 After saving your photo, you can upload a new photo.

 ## Filters